amanvig1/website/content/post/03_mob_programming_and_rust.md

 # It's Mobbin' time [^3]

 I have been a part of a mob for a few months now.
 At [Mobus Operandi](https://github.com/mobusoperandi) [^2], I'm a part of Mob Otter that works on [michie](https://github.com/mobusoperandi/michie) — a Rust macro that adds memoization to any function.
 I started when I knew nothing about Rust macros and when I was a beginner in Rust.
-I learnt a lot about Rust (declarative macros, procedural macros, `static`, generics, traits, `Any`, `Once` and a lot more), Git, Shell/bash, Nix and non-technical things like communication/collaboration, teaching and learning (I used to skip straight to the answer section in stackoverflow).
+I learnt a lot about Rust (declarative macros, procedural macros, `static`, generics, traits, `Any`, `Once` and a lot more), Git, Shell/bash, Nix and non-technical things like communication/collaboration, teaching and learning [^4].

 Thank you [Dawn](https://twitter.com/mightyiam) for inviting me to Mobus Operandi and thank you to everyone in Mob Otter for helping me grow <3.